Suckling Airways: Suckling again

-By 2 September 2007 the airline stopped operating its own scheduled services, re-positioning the business to concentrate on ACMI lease work.

-In November 2007 ScotAirways began providing ACMI services for Channel Islands airline Blue Islands.
+By 2 September 2007 the airline stopped operating its own scheduled services, to concentrate on ACMI lease work.
+In November Suckling began providing ACMI services for Channel Islands airline Blue Islands.
 One Dornier 328 was painted in the Blue Islands livery and operated routes from Jersey Airport to Geneva Airport and Zurich Airport.
+Due to the cessation of the London City to Edinburgh route by CityJet, it was announced Suckling Airways would close the London City base at the end of October 2013.